-Be meticulous with your choice of catering service just as you are with your wedding gown.
-Guests may forget the gorgeous styling of your reception venue, but they’ll always remember enjoying delicious food in your event.
+Be meticulous with your choice of catering service, just as you are with your wedding gown.
+Guests may forget the gorgeous styling of your reception venue, but they’ll always remember enjoying delicious food at your event.

-Schedule food tastings with the caterers in your shortlist to pick the one that can provide excellent food quality and service within your budget.
+Schedule food tastings with the caterers on your shortlist to pick the one that can provide excellent food quality and service within your budget.

-As soon as you’ve decided on a catering service to hire, book that supplier and work with the team to come up with a menu for your reception.
+As soon as you’ve decided on a catering service to hire, book that supplier and work with the team to devise a menu for your reception.

-Wedding cake designers, especially the in-demand ones, get fully booked easily.
+Wedding cake designers, especially the in-demand ones, get fully booked quickly.
 They also limit the number of orders they accept weekly or monthly.
 So order your wedding cake early.

 Before you do, have a cake design in mind.
 It doesn’t have to be grand.
 But because a cake serves as the reception venue’s centerpiece, consider ordering one with a height of at least three layers.

 If your home doesn’t have enough space or is far from the church, you should reserve hotel rooms for your wedding day preparations.
-To save time, book one of the hotels near the church and reception venue.
+Book one of the hotels near the church and reception venue to save time.

-You may choose to have a honeymoon right after your wedding or postpone it.
-If you have the time and money for a honeymoon, start planning your location and activities.
+You may have a honeymoon right after your wedding or postpone it.
+Plan your location and activities if you have the time and money for a honeymoon.

 This is a must if you’ll have your honeymoon abroad.
 If your passport is about to expire, have it renewed at the DFA.
 Your passport’s validity should be at least six months on the day of your departure.

-Consider only professional hair and makeup artists (HMUA) for making you look your best on your special day.
+Consider only professional hair and makeup artists (HMUA) to make you look your best on your special day.
 Check the portfolios of potential HMUAs on their website, Facebook page, and Instagram account.

-Don’t entrust your wedding look to your kikay friends, unless they’re professional HMUA themselves.
+Don’t entrust your wedding look to your kikay friends unless they’re professional HMUA.

-Also, make sure to schedule a trial hair and makeup session when booking your HMUA.
+Also, schedule a trial hair and makeup session when booking your HMUA.

-To save on costs, many brides have their trial hair and makeup session on the day of their engagement or prenup shoot.
+Many brides have their trial hair and makeup session on the day of their engagement or prenup shoot to save on costs.
 You may want to consider that, too.

-Your prenup shoot must be done a couple of months before your wedding day to give your photographers and videographers ample time to process your photos and videos.
+Your prenup shoot must be done a few months before your wedding day to give your photographers and videographers ample time to process your photos and videos.
 You’ll also use these materials for your invitations, wedding website, Facebook Events page, and displays during the reception.

-Shop for your shoes and undergarments early, so you can use them on your gown fittings.
+Shop for your shoes and undergarments early to use them on your gown fittings.